Dr. Stanley Yates

 Coordinator of Guitar Studies

-His performances as solo recitalist and concerto soloist have taken him throughout Western Europe and the United States, as well as to Eastern Europe, Asia, and Australia.
+A past prize-wiiner in such prestigous competitons as the the Myra Hess (London), Volos (Greece) and Guitar Foundation of America (Los Angeles), his performances as solo recitalist and concerto soloist have taken him throughout Europe and the United States, as well as to Asia, Australia, and South America.
 These have included appearances at the National Radio Hall Bucharest, the Seattle and Dallas symphony centers, the Lagonegro Contemporary Music Festival, the Amsterdam Guitar Series, the Guitar Festival of Great Britain, the international conventions of the Guitar Foundation of America, the Music Educators National Convention, and numerous other festivals, colleges, universities, guitar societies and community arts venues.

-His CD and DVD recordings include his widely-acclaimed guitar transcriptions of the Bach Cello Suites, first recordings of major chamber works by John Rutter and Mario Castelnuovo-Tedesco, first recordings of classical-period guitar concertos by B. Vidal, Charles Doisy and Giovanni Battista Viotti, a CD of music by Lennon and McCartney, CDs and DVDs of instructional music, and the DVD film Francisco Tarrega: His Life and Music.
+His CD and DVD recordings include his widely-acclaimed guitar transcriptions of the Bach Cello Suites, first recordings of major chamber works by John Rutter and Mario Castelnuovo-Tedesco, first recordings of classical-period guitar concertos by B. Vidal, Charles Doisy and Giovanni Battista Viotti, period arrangements for two guitars of Music by Beethoven, Mozart, Haydn and Rossini, a CD of music by Lennon and McCartney, CDs and DVDs of instructional music, and the DVD film Francisco Tarrega: His Life and Music.

 Described as “one of the leading pedagogues of our era” (Soundboard Magazine), he has conducted masterclasses and presented lectures at numerous festivals, colleges, universities, and conservatories, including the Royal Academy of Music (London), the Royal Conservatory of Music, Glen Gould Professional School (Toronto) and the Royal Northern College of Music (Manchester), and has been an advisory board member of the Guitar Foundation of America, an editorial board member of the European Guitar Teachers' Association, and guitar editor for the American String Teachers Association.